montag451/git-annex-remote-dbx/README.rst

    git annex initremote myremote type=external externaltype=dbx encryption=none prefix=git-annex upload_chunk_size=10MiB

-To access your Dropbox, this special remote need an access token.
-When creating the special remote, a browser tab will be opened for you to connect to your Dropbox and to grant access for it to this application.
+To access your Dropbox, this special remote needs an access token.
+When creating the special remote, a browser tab will be opened for you to connect to your Dropbox and to grant access to this application.

 This special remote accepts several parameters: